 The National Parents First Call Center is a first-of-its-kind, comprehensive full-service professional center that serves expectant parents and medical providers as well as Down syndrome organization leaders and parent volunteers.
 The center includes two branches — the National Prenatal First Call Center and the First Call National Training Center.
-The first branch, the National Prenatal First Call Center, caters to the “First Call” needs of expectant parents and medical providers when they first learn of a suspected or confirmed Down syndrome diagnosis.
+The first branch, the National Prenatal First Call Center, caters to the “First Call” needs of expectant parents and medical professionals when they first learn of a suspected or confirmed Down syndrome diagnosis.
 The second, the First Call National Training Center, offers a replication model, providing our own expertise to help train other Down syndrome organizations interested in launching or enhancing a Parents First Call program in their local community.

 Both the National Prenatal First Call Center and the First Call National Training Center were built on groundbreaking models developed by MDSC’s signature Parents First Call Program, which has been serving families in Massachusetts and beyond for more than 30 years.
 We are grateful to Down Syndrome Diagnosis Network (DSDN) for their financial contribution and collaboration with the National Prenatal First Call Center.